Boris Gramatikov, Ph.D.

 Physics and Astronomy at the Johns Hopkins University.
 This project was supported generously by The Hartwell Foundation with the 2009

-birefringence scanning and optical coherence tomography.
-This is a collaboration project between Johns
+scanning and optical coherence tomography.
+This is a collaboration project between Johns Hopkins and

-Hopkins and Duke University, sponsored by The Hartwell Foundation.
-Both PI’s, Dr. Cynthia Toth and Dr. Boris Gramatikov, have successfully completed previous
+Duke University, sponsored by The Hartwell Foundation.
+Both PI’s, Dr. Cynthia Toth and Dr. Boris Gramatikov, have successfully completed previous individual research projects

-disease in infants and children, and to better identify
+levels of retinal disease in infants and children, and to

 more…

-Hunter and Nainesh Gandhi.
-An apparatus that can determine a threshold of
+Gandhi.
+An apparatus that can determine a threshold of defocus was devised

-defocus was devised using a circle/annulus (bulls-eye) photodiode that can
+using a circle/annulus (bulls-eye) photodiode that can distinguish focused from

 More about me (scroll down)